group9-devops/devops/use-cases/use-case2.md

-# USE CASE: 2 – Produce a City Population Report
+# USE CASE: 2 – Produce a City Report

 ## CHARACTERISTIC INFORMATION